ganeti/ganeti/man/gnt-cluster.rst

 are still instances using it.
 The first disk template in the list of enabled disk template is the default disk template.
 It will be used for instance creation, if no disk template is requested explicitely.

+The ``--zeroing-image`` option specifies the location of the OS image to use to zero out the free space of an instance.
+This can be a file path or a URL.
+In the case that a file path is used, nodes are expected to have the zeroing image located at the given path, although that is enforced during a zeroing operation only.

 MASTER-FAILOVER
 ~~~~~~~~~~~~~~~